waynegm/OpendTect-Plugin-Docs/plugins/GeotiffExport.md

 ### Notes
 -  The plugin requires the survey to have a projection based CRS defined.
--  This plugin is actually part of the [GeopackageExport](GeopackageExport.md) plugin - see notes there as well
+-  This plugin is actually part of the [geopackageexport] plugin - see notes there as well

 {{ figure('geotiff_qgis.jpg', 'OpendTect 3D horizon data displayed in a QGIS print layout') }}